- Jul 31, 2012

 This was created by Kyhi and is based on the Win10PE SE project at TheOven.org

 There are 32 bit and 64 bit versions.
 Its best to use the 64 bit (x64) version via the download section on tenforums.com if you have a UEFI capable system.
 If you have an older legacy only system and < 5GB of ram try the 32 bit (x86) version of the ISO image.
+It includes a lot of Windows only software.
+All we are interested in is the cloning function of Acronis True Image 2017.

 I prefer to clone my macOS system drive when booted from a USB instead of when I am booted into my macOS system drive.
 Acronis is an all in one solution for Windows and Mac dual boot systems and is incredibly easy to use.
-It's free to give it a try.

 Learn more about WinPE here: https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-intro